m7xed/cypherfy/README.md

    ```

 3. **Run the Application**:
-   Open the project in your preferred IDE (IntelliJ IDEA, Eclipse, etc.), and run the `EntryPoint.java` class.
-This will launch the JavaFX application window.

-   Alternatively, if you're using Maven, run the following command:
+   - Open in IntelliJ IDEA, Eclipse, or your IDE of choice.
+   - Run `EntryPoint.java`.

+   Or use Maven:
    ```bash
    mvn javafx:run
    ```

-4. **Running Unit Tests**:
+4. **Run Unit Tests**:
-   To ensure the correctness of the encryption algorithms, run the unit tests using JUnit:
    ```bash
    mvn test
    ```

-## Contributing

-We welcome contributions to the Cypherfy project!
-If you'd like to contribute, please fork the repository and submit a pull request.
-Ensure that your changes follow the project's coding standards and include unit tests for any new features or bug fixes.

-### Guidelines for Contributions:
-- **Code Style**: Follow the existing coding conventions, including naming conventions and indentation style.
-- **Unit Tests**: If you're adding a new cipher or feature, please write corresponding unit tests to ensure the functionality works as expected.
-- **Documentation**: Update the README or other relevant documentation to reflect any new changes or features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

+## 🧪 Testing

+- **JUnit** tests included for Caesar and Atbash implementations.
+- More tests planned as additional ciphers and features are completed.

+---

+## 🤝 Contributing

+We welcome contributions!
+Fork the repo, create a new branch, and submit a pull request.

+### Contribution Guidelines

+- Follow Java coding conventions.
+- Include unit tests for new features.
+- Update this README and relevant documentation if needed.

+---

+## 📄 License

+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

-## Acknowledgments
+## 🙌 Acknowledgments

-- **JavaFX**: For providing the framework to create rich client applications with a smooth and responsive UI.
-- **JUnit**: For providing the testing framework to ensure correctness and stability.
+- **JavaFX** – UI Framework.
+- **JUnit** – Testing framework.
-- **OpenJFX Community**: For maintaining the JavaFX libraries.
+- **OpenJFX Community** – For maintaining JavaFX.
-- **OpenAI's ChatGPT**: For assistance in writing and proof-checking this README markdown document.
+- **OpenAI ChatGPT** – Assistance with planning, UI strategy, and writing.